abdiu34567/telesun.js/Readme.md

 ### Setting Webhook

-You only need to `set webhook once(1)`, but if you `delete webhook` then you need to set it up again
+You only need to `set webhook once(1)`, but :

+- if you `delete webhook` then you need to set it up again
+- also when you deploy using `new Deployment` you need to set webhook to the `updated url`

 for `webhook url` check >> [here](https://github.com/abdiu34567/telesn.js/blob/main/Deployments/First%20Time%20Deployment.md)